VIAME/VIAME/examples/building_and_installing_viame/README.rst

 Install CMAKE
 =============

-Depending on the OS, the version of cmake you get with apt/yum/dnf is sometimes too old to use for building VIAME (you currently need at least CMake 3.11.3) so you may need to do a manual install of CMake.
-Go to the cmake website, ``https://cmake.org/download``, and download the appropriate binary distribution (for Ubuntu, this would be something like cmake-3.11.3-Linux-x86_64.sh, though newer versions will be out by the time you read this).
+Depending on the OS, the version of cmake you get with your local package manager (apt/yum/dnf) is sometimes too old to use for building VIAME (you currently need at least CMake 3.13) so you may or may not need to do a manual install of CMake.
+First you could try using the package manager then running 'cmake --version' to see if it's appropriate.
+If a manual install is required, go to the cmake website, ``https://cmake.org/download``, and download the appropriate binary distribution (for Ubuntu, this would be something like cmake-3.27.1-Linux-x86_64.sh, though newer versions will be out by the time you read this).
+Alternatively, download the appropriate binary distribution (for Ubuntu, this would be something like cmake-3.27.1-Linux-x86_64.sh, though newer versions will be out by the time you read this), or for windows the .msi or .zip installer.
+Lastly the source version could be built using the below instructions, though this is usually not necessary if a binary version is available for your platform.
-Alternatively, download the source code, e.g. cmake-3.11.3.tar.gz, and build the binaries from source.
-To untar and build the source, use the following set of commands.
-Keep in mind that if you're not using version 3.11.3, you'll need to update the version number in the below to match your downloaded version.

 .. code-block:: bash

    cd ~/Downloads
-   tar zxfv cmake-3.11.3.tar.gz
+   tar zxfv cmake-3.27.1.tar.gz
-   cd cmake-3.11.3
+   cd cmake-3.27.1
    ./bootstrap --system-curl --no-system-libs
    make
    sudo make install